 Caring for your baby’s skin is easy when you know the basics.

 Most babies enjoy having their skin gently rubbed and massaged.
 But they don’t come with owner’s manuals recommending how often they should be bathed, slathered and pampered.
-That’s why we’ve got expert tips for the most common newborn skin questions.
+Care for your newborn with our skincare basics article.

 What do I do with my baby’s umbilical cord stump?